sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 1. A GraphQL resolver `insightViewResolver` returns all the distinct data series in a single insight (UI panel) ([code](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+type+insightViewResolver+struct&patternType=literal))
 2. A [resolver is selected](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@175655dc14f60fb2e6387ec65e13ac8662114cec/-/blob/enterprise/internal/insights/resolvers/insight_view_resolvers.go?L141:31&popover=pinned) depending on the type of series, and whether or not dynamic search results need to be expanded.
 3. A GraphQL resolver ultimately provides data points for a single series of data ([code](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+file:enterprise/+file:resolver+lang:go+Points%28&patternType=literal))
-4. The _series points resolver_ merely queries the _insights store_ for the data points it needs, and the store itself merely runs SQL queries against the database to get the datapoints ([code](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+file:enterprise/+file:store+lang:go+SeriesPoints%28&patternType=literal))
+4. The _series points resolver_ merely queries the _insights store_ for the data points it needs, and the store itself merely runs SQL queries against the database to get the data points ([code](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+file:enterprise/+file:store+lang:go+SeriesPoints%28&patternType=literal))

 Note: There are other better developer docs which explain the general reasoning for why we have a "store" abstraction.
 Insights usage of it is pretty minimal, we mostly follow it to separate SQL operations from GraphQL resolver code and to remain consistent with the rest of Sourcegraph's architecture.